AudaXious/Grants-Program/applications/AudaXious.md

-# Project AudaXious - A Multichain Engagement Platform that Facilitates Participation in Web3 Projects
+# Project AudaXious - AI-enhanced Engage-to-Earn Platform for Web3 Projects

 > This document is referenced in the terms and conditions and therefore needs to contain all the required information.
 Don't remove any of the mandatory parts presented in bold letters or as headlines!
 See the [Open Grants Program Process](https://github.com/w3f/Open-Grants-Program/blob/master/README_2.md) on how to submit a proposal.